Written by Matthew from Must Do Canada

 Written by Allison from Eternal Arrival

-There are ice hotels all over the world, but of course, one of the premiere winter destinations in the world — Norway — has its own spin on the beloved ice hotel!
+There are ice hotels all over the world, but of course, one of the premier winter destinations in the world — Norway — has its own spin on the beloved ice hotel!
 The Tromso Ice Domes are Northern Norway’s answer to the popular ice hotel phenomenon, and it’s possible to go there on an organized day trip in order to easily see the Ice Domes.
 And that’s what most people do, considering that staying the night in the ice hotel costs about $1,500 USD per couple — a bit out of most budgets!

-Stay At The Tromso Ice Domes
+Stay At The Tromso Ice Domes: Family-friendly ice hotels

-Lapland is a perfect family friendly destination for chasing the winter Northern Lights, staying at the snow castle, snow hotel, going on a snow mobile safari, ice tubing or even meeting Santa.
+Lapland is a perfect family-friendly destination for chasing the winter Northern Lights, staying at the snow castle, snow hotel, going on a snowmobile safari, ice tubing or even meeting Santa.

 Kemi, a town in Botnia Bay in lower Lapland, offers Lumilinna or The Snow Castle.
 It is the largest snow hotel in the world and boasts the largest snow restaurant in the world too.
 Each year a different theme is chosen and The Snow Castle is built from scratch, starting in November for entry between January and April.
 Because of this small window, the hotel is booked out often years in advance.
 This is also NOT a budget experience, it is a huge splurge for an experience you’re unlikely to be able to replicate anywhere else, purely because of its size & art decor (don’t forget to look up at the carved ceilings).